 4) After the process completes, restart your PC and check to see if the problem is resolved.

-Hope the methods in this post help you fix the problem.
+Hopefully the methods in this post help you fix the problem.
 If you have any questions, please comment below.
 We’re happy to hear of any suggestions and ideas.